mickeypearce/oradew-vscode/README.md

 - `package.input` - Array of globs for packaging files into deployment script file (package.output). `Package Delta` command populates setting with changed file paths.
 - `package.output` - Deployment script file path.
 Created with `Package` commands from concatenated input files and prepared for SQLPlus execution. (wrapped with "SPOOL deploy.log", "COMMIT;", etc )
-- `package.exclude` - Array of globs for excluding files from package.input array.
+- `package.exclude` - Array of globs for excluding files from "package.input" array.
+Scripts that start with "file" or "run" by default.
-- `package.encoding` - Encoding of deploy script file. (ex.: utf8, win1250, ...)
+- `package.encoding` - Encoding of deployment script file. (ex.: "utf8", "win1250", ...)
 The default value is `utf8`.
 - `package.templating` - Turn on templating of config variables.
 Use existing ('\${config[\"version.releaseDate\"]}') or declare a new variable in config file and than use it in your sql file.
 Variables are replaced with actual values during packaging.
 The default value is `false`.
 - `source` - Glob pattern for Source files.
 - `compile.warnings` - PL/SQL compilation warning scopes.
 The default value is `NONE`.